aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # Personal projects

 Create a personal project plan based off [the template](project-plan-template.md) provided and include a link below.
 Feel free to vary the plan as you wish.
+For more information, check out the [guidance](guidance.md) about personal projects.

 ## Instructions